 We now examine the impact of Alice on firm acquisitions by small and large firms.
 Our hypothesis is that large-firm acquisitions will decline after Alice following the theory of Phillips and Zhdanov (2013) and empirical support of Caskurlu (2022).
 Phillips and Zhdanov (2013) show that large firms have strong incentives to buy small firms after small firms develop a new patentable innovation.
-Without patent protection, there is little incentive for large firms to continue paying to buy these small firms for their patents, as they can more cheaply copy the unprotected innovation.
+Without patent protection, there are less incentives for large firms to continue paying to buy these small firms for their patents, as they can more cheaply copy the unprotected innovation or hire employees away if they are not covered by a non-compete agreement.
 If they do purchase a small firm, the purchase price will be lower as the bargaining power of the small firms will have decreased post-Alice.
-In line with Phillips and Zhdanov (2013), Caskurlu (2022) shows that after a firm loses a patent lawsuit, it is more likely to acquire targets that have substitute patents.
-When patent rights are weaker, there will be fewer lawsuits and fewer patent-motivated acquisitions.
 We thus examine the impact of Alice on the dollars spent on acquisitions scaled by sales and the log of one plus the dollar value of acquisitions.

-The results are displayed in Table 15.
-Across many specifications presented in Table 15, we indeed find that the amount spent by large firms on acquisitions post-Alice decreases significantly.
-Although we do not find results for the total unconditional number of acquisitions scaled by sales in columns (1) and (2), we do find the predicted results in columns (3) and (4) when we only consider acquisitions in which the target firm has at least one patent (as our hypothesis only applies to patented technologies).
-We also find results for the log of the number of acquisitions in columns (5) and (6).
+The results are displayed in Table 13.
+Across most specifications, we indeed find that large firm acquisitions post-Alice decrease significantly.
+Although we do not find results for the total unconditional number of acquisitions scaled by sales in columns (1) and (2), we do find the predicted results in columns (3) and (4) when we only consider acquisitions in which the target firm has at least one patent (our hypothesis only applies to patented technologies).
+We also find results for the log of the number of acquisitions in columns (5)

+and (6).
 In contrast, we find no impact on small firms.
-Our results are overall consistent with the predictions of Phillips and Zhdanov (2013) and Caskurlu (2022) that decreased patent protection leads to decreased bargaining power for small firms that are targets, and thus large firms acquire less and pay less for any firms they do acquire.
-These results once again point to potential gains by large firms post-Alice (who save by spending less on acquisitions), and additional losses for smaller firms (who have fewer options for monetizing their IP through M&A).
+Our results are overall consistent with the predictions of Phillips and Zhdanov (2013) and Caskurlu (2022) that decreased patent protection leads to decreased bargaining power for small target firms, and thus large firms acquire less and pay less for any firms they do acquire.
+These results once again point to potential gains by large firms post-Alice (who save by spending less on acquisitions), and additional losses for smaller firms (who have fewer options for monetizing IP through M&A).

-4.6 Robustness Tests
+4.6 Robustness and Placebo Tests